MinnPost/minnpost-elections-dashboard/README.md

 1. Create a database.
 For this example, call it `election-scraper`.
 1. Installing with Homebrew creates a user with no password.
 The connection string will be `"postgresql://username:@localhost/election-scraper"`.
 Enter this connection string to the `DATABASE_URL` value of the `.env` file.

-To get the data for the database, you can either [import it from Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export) or run the SQL commands that are in this repository's `election-scraper-structure.sql` file.
+To get the data for the database, you can either [export it from Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export) or run the SQL commands that are in this repository's `election-scraper-structure.sql` file.
 Running the commands in this file will result in a database with all of the required tables, but they'll all be empty.
 This file was created in Postgres version 13.4.

 ### Local authentication for Google Sheets